Tax When Leaving New Zealand 09 Dec 2011

 - Essentially, try to break all economic contact with New Zealand.

 If you can do all this, then it is likely that you don’t have to pay tax in New Zealand while you are away.
-We suggest you fill in IRD form IR886, which can be obtained from the IRD website at: www.ird.govt.nz.
+We suggest you fill in IRD form IR886, which can be obtained from the IRD website.
 The IRD will then give you a ruling about your residence.

 Your circumstances will be unique, and may not be as clear-cut as above.
 The rules become a bit murky in borderline cases.
 The greater connection you have with New Zealand the more likely it is that you will not break your residence.
 It is not easy to make general rules about this, as each situation will depend on its peculiar facts.
 The IRD procedure should give you the greatest amount of certainty in these circumstances.

 One other point to remember is that if you are moving to a country with which New Zealand has a double tax agreement, then residence will be less of an issue.
-New Zealand has double tax agreements with 35 other countries, and a list of these can be obtained at the following website: http://taxpolicy.ird.govt.nz/international/DTA/index.html.
+New Zealand has double tax agreements with 39 other countries, and a list of these can be obtained here.

 Traps for people leaving New Zealand